With a fire poker you can stoke the fire

 How do I store my fireplace poker?

-The storage method depends on the type of poker.
-Smaller pokers, such as the Dutch poker, are often hung on an (antique) rack on the side of the fireplace.
-Larger pokers (such as the French and English poker) are usually placed in the corner of the hearth or in the log holder.
-A good option is to place the poker in a stand together with other fireplace tools.
+The storage method depends on the type of fire poker.
+Smaller pokers, such as the Dutch fire poker, are often hung on an (antique) rack on the side of the fireplace.
+Larger fire pokers (such as the French and English fire poker) are usually placed in the corner of the hearth or in the log holder.
+A good option is to place the fire poker in a stand together with other fireplace tools.
 A stand has a number of advantages.
-The tray of the stand is intended to catch the ashes from the fireplace tools.
+The tray of the stand is intended to catch the ashes from the fire poker set.
 Fireplace tools leaning against a wall often fall over.
 They are well secured in the stand and yet easy to grasp.
 It is really a matter of taste.
-With a rustic fireplace, it may be nice to casually place the fireplace tools next to the fireplace.
+With a rustic fireplace, it may be nice to casually place the fireplace tool set next to the fireplace.
 With a classic fireplace, a stand with fireplace tools, especially if the style matches that of the fireplace, is often beautiful.

 Craftsmanship you seldom see anymore

-Although it is a simple utensil, the antique fireplace poker is often a masterpiece of craftsmanship.
-Forging the poker requires a lot of time, and it requires creativity that is rarely seen in these kinds of objects today.
-That applies to the simple pokers but is even more so the case for the more complicated decorative pokers such as the English poker.
-Antique pokers have proved their worth for a long time.
-They are therefore stronger than new pokers.
+Although it is a simple utensil, the antique fire poker is often a masterpiece of craftsmanship.
+Forging the fire poker requires a lot of time, and it requires creativity that is rarely seen in these kinds of objects today.
+That applies to the simple fireplace pokers but is even more so the case for the more complicated decorative fire pokers such as the English fire poker.
+Antique fire pokers have proved their worth for a long time.
+They are therefore stronger than new fire pokers.
 And they can last a long time.